wongey/qiree/doc/main/installation.rst

 QIR-EE is built using modern CMake_.
 It has multiple dependencies to operate as a full-featured code, but each dependency can be individually disabled as needed.
+These dependencies are not all strictly required to build and run QIR-EE, but omitting them will disable certain features.

 .. _CMake: https://cmake.org

-The code requires external dependencies to build with full functionality.
-However, any combination of these requirements can be omitted to enable limited development on experimental HPC systems or personal machines with fewer available components.
+In other words, any combination of these requirements can be omitted to enable limited development on experimental HPC systems or personal machines with fewer available components.